Introduction of the Triple-Energizer Syndrome Differentiation

 Introduction

-Triple-Energizer syndrome differentiation ✵The Triple-Energizer syndrome differentiation, also known as Triple-Energizer Pattern Identification, is syndrome differentiation or pattern identification in accordance with the theory of the triple energizer.
+✵Triple-Energizer Syndrome Differentiation, also known as Triple-Energizer Pattern Identification, is a method of syndrome differentiation (or pattern identification) based on the theory of the triple energizer.

-Introduction of Triple-Energizer syndrome differentiation Introduction: The syndrome of the Triple-Energizer syndrome is a collective term for diseases(or syndromes) of the upper-energizer, the middle-energizer, and the lower-energizer.
+Introduction of Triple-Energizer syndrome differentiation Introduction: The Triple-Energizer syndromes constitute a collective term for syndromes associated with the upper, middle, and lower energizers.

 Common types: The common types of the Triple-Energizer syndromes are introduced: the upper-energizer syndrome, the middle-energizer syndrome, and the lower-energizer syndrome.